Deo Tibba Base Camp Trek

 Trek Distance: 10 km

+Early morning will mark the beginning of a beautiful sunrise so close that it will leave you wondering for a moment.
 We begin descending back to Chikka, following the same trail we took while ascending.
+Make sure that you have water bottles along with you.
 The trek is quite easy.
-We break for lunch near Dudu Patthar, and reach Chikka.
-Camp overnight at Chikka.
+We will break for lunch near Dudu Patthar, and reach Chikka.

 Trek Distance: 11 km